Dabz/kafka-zsh-completions/README.md

 # Kafka ZSH completion
 This projects aims at developing Kafka completion scripts.
 The scripts may be contributed to another project when stable enough.

+## Important information

+For topic completion, you **must**:

+1. Have [kcat](https://docs.confluent.io/platform/current/app-development/kafkacat-usage.html) in your ZSH PATH
+1. `$HOME/.config/kcat.conf` configured to connect to your Apache Kafka cluster

 ## Usage

 To start using the Kafka autocompletion just download the repository locally and `source kafka.plugin.zsh`